shurik204/LockAndBlock/README.md

 ### Features:

 - **Keycards & readers:** Program keycard readers to only accept your keycard to access your secret stuff
+- **Keypads:** Set a secret code to emit redstone; open doors or do whatever you need to secure
 - **Tesla Coil:** Protect areas by zapping anyone nearby when powered by redstone

 ### Requirements: